hackerhouse-opensource/pyongyang_2407/README.md

 can be abused through its trust model of state access.
 A user can abuse the functionalities in this case to escape the security enforcements.

-## DPRK gov_sign exploit (bypass media checks) libmedianatsign.so
+## 전자서명조작체계 gov_sign exploit (bypass signed media checks) libmedianatsign.so

-This is the high level pseudo-code called when isNatSignFile is passed inside Android OS, this happens whenever a file is being checked for a valid certificate on opening, accessing, reading directories etc. the result this function determines which checks are to be called and also performs the verification of certificate to identify NATISIGN and SELFSIGN keyword.
+This is the high level pseudo-code called when isNatSignFile is passed inside Android OS, this happens whenever a file is being checked for a valid certificate on opening, accessing, reading directories etc. the result this function determines which checks are to be called and also performs the verification of certificate to identify NATSIGN and SELFSIGN keyword.

 ```
 int isNatSignFile(int arg0, int arg1, int arg2) {